 - Cash flow statement

-Financial statements are prepared internally following relevant accounting standards, such as International Financial Reporting Standards (IFRS) or Generally Accepted Accounting Principles (GAAP), and are developed to provide useful information to the following:
+Financial statements are prepared internally by management utilizing relevant accounting standards, such as International Financial Reporting Standards (IFRS) or Generally Accepted Accounting Principles (GAAP).
+They are developed to provide useful information to the following users:

 - Government entities

-Financial statements capture the operating, investing, and financing activities of a company through various transactions that are recorded.
+Financial statements capture the operating, investing, and financing activities of a company through various recorded transactions.
 Because the financial statements are developed internally, there is a high risk of fraudulent behavior by the preparers of the statements.

-Without proper regulations and standards in place, preparers can easily misrepresent their financial positioning to make the company appear more profitable or successful than they actually are.
+Without proper regulations and standards, preparers can easily misrepresent their financial positioning to make the company appear more profitable or successful than they actually are.

 Types of Audits